real-n3o/zns/README.md

 ## Security

 ZNS is still in alpha phase.
-We have done the best to create secure and tested code, however have no yet performed any external security audits.
-Please understand that we are not responsible for domain purchases or any implementations of the protocol.
+We have done the best to create secure and tested code, however have not yet performed any external security audits.
+Please understand that we are not responsible for domain purchases or the result for any implementations of this protocol.
 Please use common sense and proceed with caution.

 ## Getting Started